 o The mentally retarded recipients for whom payment is requested are receiving active treatment as defined at 42 CFR 483.440(a).

-6. Physicians' Services )(See 42 CFR 440.50).--Whether furnished in a physician's office, a recipient's home, a hospital, a NF, or elsewhere, these are services provided:
+6. Physicians' Services (MSIS Code=08)(See 42 CFR 440.50).--Whether furnished in a physician's office, a recipient's home, a hospital, a NF, or elsewhere, these are services provided:

 o Within the scope of practice of medicine or osteopathy as defined by State law; and